NobilityDeviant/Wcofun.com_Downloader/README.md

 ![Alt text](images/liberica.png?raw=true "Liberica")

-If you editing the program you will need an IDE.
+If you're editing the program you will need an IDE.

 I use IntelliJ as an IDE: https://www.jetbrains.com/idea/download/ - The Community Version will work just fine.